udayrana11/Agentic-AI-ticketing-system-with-MCP-tools/README.md

 - Polling and webhook mechanisms for event-driven and periodic ticket monitoring.
 - SLA compliance tracking and automated escalation.

-## STAR Interview Example
+## Summary

-**Situation:** Our IT team struggled with high ticket volumes, delayed responses, and SLA compliance issues.
+**Use case:** IT team struggled with high ticket volumes, delayed responses, and SLA compliance issues.

-**Task:** Design an AI system to automate ticket triaging, provide instant FAQ responses, escalate high-priority tickets, and include human oversight.
+**Solution:** Design an AI system to automate ticket triaging, provide instant FAQ responses, escalate high-priority tickets, and include human oversight.

 **Action:** Built an agentic AI ticketing system with an LLM orchestrator routing queries to multiple nodes:
 - Classifier for ticket priority